reed2ep/SeniorDesignProject/Contracts/Team_Contract_Draft.md

 ## Project Focus

-The team will focus on [creating a mobile application to scan and solve boulder problems].
-This project will address [the current lack of guided climbing solutions] by [utilizing modern path-finding algorithms].
+The team will focus on creating a mobile application to scan and solve boulder problems.
+This project will address the current lack of guided climbing solutions by utilizing modern path-finding algorithms.

 ---